Next Start

 According to Madison, “Hard work gets noticed whether you’re male or female.
 That’s been my biggest motivator.”

 The success stories of female UTI grads don’t stop there.
-Veronica Anderson became the first female technician to work at Mercedes-Benz of Chicago!
+Veronica Anderson became the first female mechanic to work at Mercedes-Benz of Chicago!

 While women are few and far between in the automotive industry, they can bring a unique skill set that’s incredibly valuable in the workplace.

-While being an auto mechanic is often considered an uncommon career choice for women, it can be very rewarding.
+While being an auto mechanic is often considered an uncommon career choice for women, it can be very fulfilling.

 “Getting into the automotive industry makes you strong and independent,” Liz shares.
 “We definitely need more females in the industry.
 We can do just as much as men.”